lamak-qaizar/lamak-qaizar.github.io/docs/_posts/2022-11-05-no-meeting-thursdays.md

 3. What happens to the meetings that won't happen on Thursday?
 They're not just going to go away.
 Pity every other day that's going to be left to carry Thursday's slack.

-A 'no meeting day' feels like a band-aid solution, where the band-aid has already come off.
+A 'no meeting day' feels like a band-aid solution, where the band-aid has already started coming off.

 If we scratch beneath the surface, we might find problems that are deeper rooted.